Everyone Eyecare - Levittown

 Dr. Dana Stern

 Dr. Dana Stern grew up on Long Island.
 At an early age, she knew optometry was the career for her.
 She completed a joint-degree program through which she received her Bachelor of Science degree in Biology at Adelphi University in 1996, and her Doctor of Optometry degree from SUNY College of Optometr

 Dr. Dhimiter Llambiri

 Dr. Llambiri sees patients of all ages and is dedicated to providing family eye care for the whole family.
-He graduated from Salus University and completed his training at the Eye Institute of Philadelphia.
 He specializes seeing patients for dry eye, contact lenses and binocular vision.
 Learn more at www.EveryoneEyecare.com